ActiveState/AS-Notebook/README.md

 ```
 This will make all State Tool projects that support Jupyter Notebook visible to any local instance of the IDE.

-Optionally at this point if you need to start a local instance of Jupyter notebook
+Optionally at this point if you need to start a local instance of Jupyter Notebook

 ```
 state exec jupyter notebook